Rebecca Lowenhaupt, Ph.D.

 Teaching

-Since arriving at Boston College, I have designed and taught 9 new Master’s and Doctoral level courses within the Educational Leadership program.
+Throughout my time at Boston College, I have taught various Master’s and Doctoral level courses about educational leadership, policy and research.
 Although these courses cover a wide variety of topics, all of my teaching is anchored in the principles of adult learning and a progressive approach to instruction.

 PHILOSOPHY OF INSTRUCTION